 “Well, you know, it beats the alternative!” she said with a chuckle.

 It took a few seconds for the punchline to sink in.
+My grandpa was always optimistic, even in dark circumstances, and this was an endearing quality of his.
+However, in this instance, when he is one of the dead people for whom I'm sharing my grief about, I think he'd allow for a bit of mourning.
 Yes, I agree.
 I would rather get older and be slightly depressed on my birthday than be dead.
 I didn’t think I had to say that.
 “Yeah, I know, but I can’t just brush away my feelings and pretend they don’t exist?”
 I pressed on though I was pretty sure that secretly (but maybe not so secretly) that was exactly what she wanted me to do.

 “I know, I know,” Mom chirped into the phone.
 “Kathleen’s about to get in the car I’ll talk to you later I’m gonna go.”